 In summary, the PEPITES trial demonstrated that Viaskin Peanut modestly increased the percentage of patients who met the primary endpoint compared with a placebo patch in a DBPCFC (35.3% vs. 11.9%, p<0.001).
-The patch was well tolerated with low rates of adverse events - mostly cutaneous and few serious.
+The patch was well tolerated with low rates of adverse events - mostly cutaneous and few serious, although there were more systemic allergic reactions and more epinephrine use in the Viaskin Peanut group.